abridged/collabland-dev/help-docs/command-center/create-a-tgr/gtc-passport.md

 import img1 from '@site/static/img/tutorial/command-center/create-passport-tgr.png';

+The citizenship pass for the decentralized internet.
 Passport is a tool that allows members to present evidence that they are real, unique humans and signal their trustworthiness to apps.

 ## Gitcoin Passport